BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Our Approach

-where $\otimes$ and $\mathrm{NOR}(\cdot)$ represent the outer product and normalization function, respectively.
-Each element of OPS $D[i,j]=Z_{xml}[i]\cdot Z_{dex}[j]$ represents the similarity between $Z_{xml}[i]$ and $Z_{dex}[j]$.
-Higher similarity means a higher possibility that the XML feature is correlated with the DEX feature.
-The normalization technique ensures the following malware detection model focuses on the pattern of the feature rather than its scale.
+where $\otimes$ denotes the outer product operation and $\mathrm{NOR}(\cdot)$ represents a normalization function.
+Each element $D[i,j]=Z_{xml}[i]\cdot Z_{dex}[j]$ in the OPS captures the similarity between $Z_{xml}[i]$ and $Z_{dex}[j]$.
+A higher similarity indicates a stronger correlation between the corresponding configuration and DEX features.
+The normalization technique ensures the subsequent malware classification module focuses on the pattern of the feature rather than its magnitude scale.

-Comparing with ordinary information fusion techniques, such attention-based approaches, addition or concatenation, the OPS offers the following benefits: \begin{itemize} \item \textbf{Enhanced robustness}.
-The pairwise dependencies explicitly represent the co-occurrence patterns between two image modalities and are more stable features compared to individual features alone.
-Due to these co-occurrence patterns, even if one individual modality is obfuscated or experiences concept drift, the co-occurrence patterns across modalities may remain stable. \item \textbf{Increased discriminative power}.
-As shown in Fig.~\ref{fig:overall}, obfuscation and concept drift obscure meaningful visual patterns, making it difficult to distinguish between benign and malicious samples.
-OPS encodes all possible pairwise dependencies between different image modalities, allowing the model to uncover subtle yet informative features and compensate for the loss of vague visual patterns. \end{itemize}
+Comparing with conventional information fusion techniques, such as self-attention, element-wise addition or feature concatenation, the OPS offers the following benefits: \begin{itemize} \item \textbf{Enhanced robustness}.
+OPS captures cross-modal co-occurrence patterns, which are more robust than features derived from a single modality.
+These persistent correlations ensure the representation remains robust even if individual modalities are compromised by obfuscation or concept drift. \item \textbf{Information compensation}.
+OPS uncovers subtle semantic connections by encoding exhaustive pairwise dependencies.
+This capability allows the model to extract hidden signals, effectively compensating for the information loss caused by code obfuscation or concept drift. \end{itemize}

-However, the outer product may also introduce noise and enlarge the variances within the malicious or benign samples \cite{yu2021fast}.
-For example, given $Z_{xml}\in\mathbb{R}^{512}, Z_{dex}\in\mathbb{R}^{512}$, the outer product will generate a 512 × 512=262,144 dimensional representation.
-Obviously, there is no guarantee that every dimension is informative.
-The noninformative dimension may blur the decision boundary of the malware detector.
-To gain a deeper understanding, we visualize 500 of the cross-modal dependency representations (250 for benign apps and 250 for malicious apps) in Figure. ~\ref{fig:outprod}(a).
-It is clear that the boundary between malicious and benign is ambiguous.

-To address this issue, we utilize the factorization technique described in \cite{gao2020revisiting} to minimize noise while preserving the discriminative power of cross-modal dependencies as follows.
+However, the OPS may enlarge the size of feature maps \cite{yu2021fast}.
+To address this issue, we utilize the factorization technique presented in \cite{gao2020revisiting} to reduce the size of feature maps while preserving the information of cross-modal dependencies.

-Where $n=k\times h$ is the number of pairwise dependencies, $u_i,v_j$ are the the left and right singular vectors of $D$, $R$ is the rank of $D$ and the vector $Z_{ops}\in\mathbb{R}^h$ is the compact representation of OPS.
-Accordingly, Figure ~\ref{fig:outprod}(b) demonstrates a distinct cluster pattern for cross-modal dependency representations after factorization.